kenmccann/advanced-tier-offering/README.md

 Clicking on one of the package vulnerabilities in the UI will provide  information related to that vulnerability and what information that the vendor holds about it.
 You can see that in this [link](https://docs.aquasec.com/docs/vulnerabilities-tab#section-description)

-It's useful to go through this with the  customer and refer  to the
+It's useful to go through this with the  customer and refer  to the vulnerability details that are highlighed which is related to the package.

 ### How the "Example" Image Assurance Policy effects the compliance of scan results